 The taxpayer contends assessment inequity as the basis of the appeal.
 When unequal treatment in the assessment process is the basis of the appeal, the inequity of the assessments must be proved by clear and convincing evidence.
-86 Ill.Admin.Code Proof of unequal treatment in the assessment §1910.63(e). process should consist of documentation of the assessments for assessment year in question of not less than three comparable properties showing the similarity, proximity lack of distinguishing characteristics of the assessment 86 Ill.Admin.Code comparables to the subject property.
+86 Ill.Admin.Code Proof of unequal treatment in the assessment §1910.63(e). process should consist of documentation of the assessments for the assessment year in question of not less than three comparable properties showing the similarity, proximity lack of distinguishing characteristics of the assessment 86 Ill.Admin.Code comparables to the subject property.
 The Board finds the appellant did not meet this burden of proof and a reduction in the subject's assessment is not warranted.

-The Board finds the best evidence of assessment equity to be appellant's comparable #2.
-The Board finds that the appellant's comparable #2 is similar to the subject in location, building size, age, and classification.
-The appellant's remaining properties greatly differ from the subject in size and number of units.
-The subject contains 19,041 square feet of building area and 30 units, whereas the remaining properties contain 9,276 and 12,771 square feet of building area and 9 and 10 units, respectively.
+The Board finds that appellant's comparables #1 and #3 are similar to the subject size, number of units, and age.
+The remaining property is 13 years old, whereas, the subject is 98 years old.
 In addition, the Board accorded diminished weight to the properties submitted by the board of review as the evidence provided is unconfirmed, raw data on sales.
-The appellant's one similar comparable does not constitute a range.
-Therefore, the Board finds this argument unpersuasive and an assessment reduction is not warranted.
+The appellant's two similar comparables do not constitute a range.
+Therefore, the Board finds this argument unpersuasive and a reduction in the subject's assessment is not warranted.